emirot/blog/blog/content/posts/embeding_files_in_binaries.md

 TocOpen: false
 ---

-## Embeded directive
+## Embed directive

 When building a binary, if you load config files, they won't be added to your binary automatically.
-(The `embeded` package was added in golang 1.16 before then some external libraries could be used).
+(The `embed` package was added in golang 1.16 before then some external libraries could be used).
-You have to specifically tell the compiler to add them, by using `embeded`.
+You have to specifically tell the compiler to add them, by using `embed`.

 ```golang